-6 New Spices and Herbs You Should Be Using
+6 Spices and Herbs You Should Be Using

-Herbs de Provence (also called Herbs of Provence) is a blend of five or six herbs reminiscent of France's sunny Provence region.
+Herbes de Provence (also called Herbs of Provence) is a blend of five or six herbs reminiscent of France's sunny Provence region.
 The herbs included in the blend vary by brand but usually include thyme, basil, savory, fennel, marjoram, rosemary, or lavender.
-When you buy this blend, the individual herbs are already conveniently balanced and ready to inspire flavorful cooking.

 How it improves dishes: This sweet and fragrant aromatic herb blend adds depth and complexity to your hot dishes.
-It can be used as a rub on roasts, meats, and fish and works great on the grill.
-It can be added to marinades or sprinkled into sautés, omelets, vegetable dishes, sauces, and soups.
+You can use it as a rub on roasts, meats, and fish.
+It's also great on grilled food.
+You can add it to marinades or sprinkled into sautés, omelets, vegetable dishes, sauces, and soups.

 Tips for Buying, Using, and Storing Dried Herbs

-If your grocery store doesn't stock the spices or herbs mentioned in this story, try searching for them on line.
+If your grocery store doesn't stock these spices or herbs, search for them online.

 Store dried herbs in a cool, dark place, especially if they come in a clear glass container.